Is Shrimp Halal or Haram?

 The science of medicine has now proven that shrimp is a health food.

-In terms of the Science of Nutrition, the shrimp contains good fats, proteins, vitamins and minerals and is beneficial for the health.
+In terms of the Science of Nutrition, shrimp contains good fats, proteins, vitamins and minerals and is beneficial for the health.

 Also, in recent years there have been studies conducted to show that the shrimp can be a source of protein for athletes and infants.